 How to Protect Yourself Against Financial Fraud

 Fraudsters and scammers have become increasingly more common.
-This is not happening in only big cities.
 These people are targeting individuals right here in our community.
 As a financial institution, it is our job to educate our members about fraud and provide tips on how to prevent it.

 I think someone scammed me.
 What do I do?

 If you believe you’re a victim of a scam or fraud, contact our member service team at 402-758-6500 during our hours of business.

 Stay up to date on the latest scams from sources like the Federal Bureau of Investigation (FBI) and the Federal Financial Institutions Examination Council (FFIEC).